BrownParticleAstro/YH_Rocket_Circularization/README.md

 speed, but it is around the magnitude of $.01$ or $.1$ based on the values given above.

+To ensure that observations stay in a resonable range for the network, we clipped velocity as well as the radius with the norm.
+Additionally, when the craft hits some boundaries, it will loose all the velocity normal to the boundary in an inelastic collision.
+This ensures that the craft stays inbounds.

 ## Open AI Gym

 Open AI gym is one of the standard APIs for Reinforcement Learning.